Allen Daviau: Career

 Daviau was born on June 14, 1942, in New Orleans, and raised in Los Angeles.
 He graduated from Loyola High School in 1960.
+He entered the profession shooting music videos in the years before MTV, among them films for the Animals and the Jimi Hendrix Experience.

 He was introduced to Steven Spielberg in the late 1960s and the two went on to work together on two early short films.
+The first, Amblin' (1968), was Spielberg's first film shot on 35 mm, a 26-minute short carried by music and sound effects rather than dialogue; Spielberg later said the two had begun their careers side by side on it.
 They continued their professional working career by collaborating on E.T. the Extra-Terrestrial (1982); "Kick the Can," a segment from Twilight Zone: The Movie (1983), The Color Purple (1985), an episode of the NBC anthology series Amazing Stories titled "Ghost Train" (1985), and Empire of the Sun (1987).

 Daviau's work also includes John Schlesinger's The Falcon and the Snowman (1985), the Spielberg-produced Harry and the Hendersons (1987), Albert Brooks' Defending Your Life (1991), Barry Levinson's Avalon (1990) and Bugsy (1991), Peter Weir's Fearless (1993), Frank Marshall's Congo (1995), Rand Ravich's The Astronaut's Wife (1999) and Stephen Sommers' Van Helsing (2004), his final feature.
+He also photographed the Gobi desert sequence for Spielberg's Close Encounters of the Third Kind (1977).

 He received lifetime achievement awards from the Art Directors Guild in 1997 and the American Society of Cinematographers in 2007.

 Daviau shot thousands of commercials, documentaries, industrials and educational films, and created psychedelic special-effects lighting for Roger Corman's The Trip (1967) before he gained entry into the International Photographers Guild.

 E.T. the Extra-Terrestrial

 While doing a lawnmower commercial in Arizona, Daviau learned that Spielberg was looking for a cinematographer for E.T. and sent the director a tape of The Boy Who Drank Too Much, a 1980 telefilm that he shot.
 "It had a lot of mood, and it's about kids, so I knew Steven would watch it!"
 Daviau said.
 Spielberg stated that he contacted Daviau for his next feature, saying, "I did something I rarely do.
 I didn't think twice; I picked up the phone and asked Allen if he would photograph my next feature."

+In preparing the film the two screened pictures together, among them The Night of the Hunter, Alien, Apocalypse Now and Last Tango in Paris, to settle on an approach.

 Personal life and death

-Following a surgical procedure in 2012, Daviau was confined to a wheelchair.
+Following a surgical procedure in 2012, Daviau began using a wheelchair.
 He died on April 15, 2020, at the age of 77, as a result of complications from COVID-19 at the Motion Picture & Television Country House and Hospital.
+The hospital had been his home for several years, and he was the fourth resident there to die of the disease.